 As a professional violinist, she has performed with the San Diego Symphony, San Diego Opera, Starlight Opera, San Diego Chamber Orchestra, St. Louis Municipal Opera, the St. Louis Philharmonic, and the Alexandria String Quartet.
 As a certified private instructor of Suzuki and traditional violin, her students have won numerous awards and scholarships leading to professional careers in music.
 She has performed under conductors Leonard Slatkin, Alexis Hauser, David Atherton, Peter Eros, and Walter Susskind to name a few.
 She has also enjoyed performing in the entertainment industry under such great artists as Andy Williams, Henry Mancini, Johnny Matthias, Angela Landsbury, Carol Channing, Yul Brynner, Lauren Bacall, Vincent Price and Zero Mostel among many other top performers.
 She has also worked in the recording industry having made commercials for both local and national companies and is an orchestra contractor for several conductors in the San Diego area.

-Ms. Reiner performs regularly as a violin soloist with the Palomar Symphony, Poway Symphony, and Poway Community Symphonette and with the Maryland University Symphony Orchestra in St. Louis, Missouri.
+Ms. Reiner performs regularly as a violin soloist with the Palomar Symphony, Poway Symphony, and Poway Symphonette and with the Maryland University Symphony Orchestra in St. Louis, Missouri.
 In 2011 Ms. Reiner was appointed conductor of the Symphonic Strings ensemble with the San Diego Youth Symphony and Conservatory.
 She also frequently performs in the SDYS Faculty Recitals held throughout the year.
 In the summer of 2015 she traveled with the San Diego Youth Symphony on their performance tour of China.
 Her PUSD Adult School Poway Symphonette performed at the Advent Festival in Vienna having performed at the Vienna City Hall, St. Stephan's Cathedral, St. Peter's Cathedral and the Melk Monastery.
 She traveled to China with her Poway Symphonette in 2016 and performed solos in Beijing, Xian and Shanghai.
 In the summer of 2017 she traveled with students from her PUSD schools where they performed in three cities in China and for area schools.
 In both the summers of 2018 and 2019 her Poway Symphonette was invited to perform at the prestigious Cantus Festival at the Mozarteum in Salzburg, Austria.
 The Poway Symphonette will return by invitiation to perform at the Cantus Festival in the summer of 2022.